michaellaszlo/sortable-challenge/README.md

 Using different listings, this time with PyPy:

+    pypy3 -w -l ~/big/listings.txt

+Changing the order of the options:

     pypy3 -l ~/big/listings.txt -w

-Writing the text results elsewhere and changing the order of the options:

-    pypy3 -w -r ~/big/results.txt -l ~/big/listings.txt

 After running `matcher.py` with the `-w` option, you can open `viewer/listings.html` in a web browser to view the listings and their